Paul Barton

 Paul Thomas Barton (born 9 October 1935) is a former New Zealand cricketer who played in seven Tests from 1961 to 1963.

-Domestic career
+Cricket career

 A batsman who usually came in at number three or four, Barton played his provincial cricket for Wellington from 1954–55 to 1967–68.
-His highest score was 118 against Auckland in 1960–61.
+His highest score was 118 in Wellington's victory over Auckland in 1960–61.

-International career

-He made Test debut on tour against South Africa in Durban with a fine half century.
+Barton made his Test debut on tour against South Africa in 1961–62 in Durban with a fine half-century.
 His other Test innings of note came in the final game of the same series, when he made 109 in Port Elizabeth, a "composed, correct and polished" innings of four and a half hours that was the only century in a match that New Zealand won by 40 runs to square the series.
 This promising first series, 240 runs at 30.00, cemented his place in the Test team against England in 1962-63 but he made only 45 runs in the three Tests and was not selected again.